ceremcem/smith-sync/README.md

 # Example Toolset

-TODO: Add erik toolset as an example
+See [erik-sync](https://github.com/ceremcem/erik-sync) for an example usage.